Sales Negotiating: How to Approach Contract Changes & Price Increases

 Step 4 - Explain the Solution

-It's important to present the revised proposal in a way that highlights the additional value the client will receive from the new agreement.
+It is essential to present the revised proposal in a way that highlights the additional value the client will receive from the new agreement.
 Offering additional enhancements and no-cost add-ons helps demonstrate your commitment to the client relationship and build buy-in from the client.

 Step 5 - Solve Concerns